 Just outside of Sharpsburg lies our most famous attraction, Antietam National Battlefield.
 Visitors can learn about this battle how it led President Lincoln to issue the Preliminary Emancipation.
 Be sure to visit the Newcomer House Exhibit Center.
 Also, a stop at the Pry House Field Hospital Museum with displays that relate to the care of the wounded and the implementation of triage for the first time by Clara Barton.
 A visit to the brand new Sharpsburg Museum of History.
 The Washington Monument, located in Washington Monument State Park is said to be the nation’s earliest monument to George Washington.
 The National War Correspondent’s Memorial Arch in Gathland State Park was built to honor war correspondents of the Civil War.
 Along the way, visit Crystal Grottoes Caverns, Maryland’s only “show cave.”

 A short drive along I-70 West will take you to Fort Frederick, a fort of defense for the French and Indian War.
 The fort’s stone wall and two barracks have been restored to their 1758 appearance.
 Park lands adjoin the Potomac River and the Chesapeake and Ohio Canal.
 Events that take place there include encampments and canon demonstrations.
-Drive a little further west to Hancock, MD - recently named Maryland's Trail Town - and enjoy the fresh baked pies and local fruits/veggies from the Blue Goose Bakery, or enjoy lunch for you and Fido at the dog-friendly Buddy Lou’s Eats & Antiques.
+Drive a little further west to Hancock, MD - recently named Maryland's Trail Town - and enjoy the fresh baked pies and local fruits/veggies from the Blue Goose Market & Bakery, or enjoy lunch for you and Fido at the dog-friendly Buddy Lou’s Eats & Antiques.
 Other local favorites are Weaver’s Restaurant & Bakery and the Park-n-Dine - all located along the C&O Canal and nearby Western Maryland Rail Trail.

 Fort Ritchie, Pen Mar Park and High Rock Overlook